Symplectic topology and ideal-valued measures

 where $w = \ini F''$, $w' = \ter F''$. \end{enumerate} The following is obtained by unraveling the definitions: \begin{prop} The tensor product of cubes is a cube. \end{prop} We will also use a more general tensor product corresponding to a $(k,l)$-shuffle $\sigma \in S_{k+l}$, denoted $\cA\otimes_\sigma\cB$.
 The above case corresponds to the identity shuffle.
 The vertex modules of the general tensor product are given by

 and the face maps are defined analogously to the case $\sigma=\id$, except we need to renumber coordinates according to $\sigma$.
-The formulas are exactly the same, except the notation becomes more complicated.
+The formulas are exactly the same, but the notation becomes more complicated.